 On April 12, 1876, Wheeler County was one of 26 counties created out of Clay County Territory and was named for Supreme Court Justice Royal T. Wheeler.

 In 1878, it was discovered that Sweetwater was located on the Military Reserve and the town had to relocate.
 Moving two miles northwest to section 45, this proved to be a boost for the settlement, with its location nearer to the fort.

 Wheeler County was officially organized in 1879 by a petition signed by 150 qualified voters and Sweetwater was elected as the county seat.
 The settlement then applied for its own post office with the town name of Sweetwater.
 However, the name was rejected because Texas already had a town by that name.
 It occurred to some to ask the local Indians the name of Sweetwater as spoken in their language.

 The word was Mobeetie and it became the name of the town.
 It wasn’t until many years later that a Comanche related that Mobeetie didn’t actually mean “sweet water,” but instead, meant “buffalo dung.”

-By 1880, Fort Elliott was able to procure from the locals, hay, some lumber, shoes, saddles, wagon wheels, clothing and many staple foods.
-These early entrepreneurs constituted the first manufacturing in the Texas Panhandle.
+By 1880, Fort Elliott was able to procure from the locals, hay, some lumber, shoes, saddles, wagon wheels, clothing, and many staple foods.
+These early entrepreneurs constituted the first manufacturer in the Texas Panhandle.